 Conclusion

 Tim Hortons works for vegetarians as a coffee and snack stop, not a meal destination.
-Lean on the drinks, bagels, oatmeal, and potato sides, swap in plant milk to go vegan, and skip the baked goods if you avoid egg and dairy.
-When a soup or sandwich is in question, ask at the counter rather than guessing.
+Lean on the drinks, bagels, oatmeal, and potato sides, swap in plant milk to go vegan, and add an egg and cheese sandwich if you want something hot.
+Skip the baked goods if you avoid egg and dairy.
+When a soup or lunch item is in question, ask at the counter rather than guessing.
 For more meatless menus, check our guide to eating vegetarian and vegan at restaurants, browse all our restaurant guides, or compare notes with our Wendy’s vegetarian options and Panda Express vegetarian options.